 - Walk.
-Like many other river cruise ports of call, a stroll around the historic city centre is not only convenient, but practical, and can be an excellent way to fully enjoy your time here.
+Like many other river cruise ports of call, a stroll around the historic city center is not only convenient, but practical, and can be an excellent way to fully enjoy your time here.

 - Church of Dmitry-on-Blood.
 Created in 1692 on the spot where Prince Dmitry was killed after fleeing Ivan the Terrible, this site is a must-see for anyone interested in Russian history.

 - Resurrection Monastery.
 Located near the banks of the Volga, the Resurrection Monastery is one of the most impressive sights in Uglich.
 Dating back to 1647, the Monastery is comprised of an enormous cathedral, refectory, belfry, and a summer church, all standing in a single row.

 - The currency of Russia is the Russian Ruble (RR).